 Question: Tamara, what testing methods do you use to test consumer goods for lead?

-Answer: I use two important tools to test consumer goods for lead; LeadCheck swabs and a Niton XRF instrument.
+I personally primarily use two important tools to test consumer goods for lead: LeadCheck® swabs, and a Niton XRF instrument.

 A pack of 8 swabs (pictured here on the right) usually costs between $24 and $30 retail.

 Items you can typically test in your home with a LeadCheck® swab:

 - some (usually slightly raised) painted decorations on mugs, glassware and dishes (but not all), [a fairly consistent example of this is the red and blue writing on older Pyrex glass measuring cups.]

 - some metal items like (vintage or new) leaded brass knobs on doors and furnitures,

 Can I test my dishes for lead with a LeadCheck® Swab?